Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

-which is sufficiently small that the associated penumbral blur width $\Theta\Delta$, over the plane $z=\Delta$, is less than the transverse shift of neutrons, in the plane $z=\Delta$, that is due to the refractive effects of the sample.
+which is sufficiently small that the associated penumbral blur width $\Theta\Delta$, over the plane $z=\Delta$, is less than the transverse shift of neutrons, in the plane $z=\Delta$, that is induced by the refractive effects of the sample.
 Here, $d$ is the diameter of the collimating pinhole, and $L$ is the distance from the collimating pinhole to the sample.

-Assume that the degree of collimation is sufficiently high that the image, that is measured over the plane $z=\Delta$, indeed exhibits propagation-based neutron phase contrast (see next sub-section for further detail on this point).
+Assume that the degree of collimation is sufficiently high that the image, measured over the plane $z=\Delta$, indeed exhibits propagation-based neutron phase contrast (see next sub-section for further detail on this criterion).
 We can then turn attention to the corresponding inverse problem of recovering the object projected density, given the propagation-based phase contrast image $I({\bf r}_{\perp},z=\Delta)$ as input data.
 If the object is rotated step-wise around the axis $F$ through a variety of angles $\Phi$ (see Fig.~\ref{fig:SetUp}), and an image over plane $C$ recorded for each $\Phi$ step, the projected density for each angular orientation of the object may subsequently be used for a tomographic reconstruction of the density \cite{GureyevAPL2006}.

 The sample's complex refractive index is \cite{CremerChap6}: